NateDeg/3DACS/README.md

 The codes can be run to either calculate the asymmetries using the traditional absolute value method, or using a modified square difference method.
 This can be switched in the input file.

+---
+Inputs

+There are a variety of required inputs in the input file.
+The file format structure is --       Name of the Data cube filename
+--    Mask file name
+filename
+--    Mask file type (1 == normal mask, 2 == construct mask from file using some fraction of the total flux [specify in this line])
+1
+--    The name of the output text file containing the asymmetry information filename
+--    Centre Location (Only used in the Asymmetry3D calculation, but this line is always required.) x   y   z
+--    Background Switch ( 1 == Estimate the asymmetry due to the background noise, 2 == no background)
+2
+--    Asymmetry Method Switch (0==Absolute sign method, 1== Squared Difference Method) 1
+--    That random see to be used for any calculations (if >0, the time will be used to get a seed) -1

+Do note that all the lines are required in this specific order.